Detailed statement regarding the police eviction of the protest camp at the FU on 7th of May 2024

 We have already announced in our first statement [7] that we condemn the eviction regardless of the individual demands of the squatters.
 These demands also contain passages that we explicitly disagree with.
 For example, there is a demand for a “complete cultural and academic boycott of Israel”.
 Such a boycott would also include all critical, left-wing and emancipatory voices in the academic and cultural sector in Israel.
 For many months now, the Israeli civilian population has also been voicing fierce criticism of the government and its actions in the Gaza Strip.
 These voices need to be heard, as do all Palestinian and Palestine solidarity voices who are campaigning against the suppression of palestinians, against the current military offensive by the Israeli army and for an end to the war.

-We are aware that some statements made during the occupation are perceived as anti-Semitic and as calls for violence.
+We are aware that some statements made during the occupation can be perceived as anti-Semitic and as calls for violence (Amendment on 28.10.24 A.d.R: We have been informed that the Press Council has dealt with our statement.
+The interpretation of this sentence has pointed out to us that the subjunctive was missing here.
+Thank you for pointing this out).
 [8] An example of this is the call to “Join the worldwide Student Intifada”.
 Although the word “intifada” in Arabic can simply be translated as “uprising” or “rising up”, the historical context of the term leads many Jewish people in particular to understand it as a call for violence against Jews and to see these words in an anti-Semitic tradition.
 Discriminatory and violent statements must be responded to.
 However, this cannot be done through repression and eviction, but through exchange and dialog - also with the protesters.
 Even if dialogue is almost impossible in such an extremely polarized debate, police intervention completely destroys it.

 It is important for us to distinguish between the form of protest and the problematic statements that were made.
 As we wrote in an earlier statement and as the lecturers also state in the open letter, the form of protest was peaceful.
 The occupation of university grounds has been a means of peaceful student protest for many decades and is a form of protest that should be tolerated by the university.
 This form of protest does not represent a threat to security per se and therefore in no way justifies an eviction, especially not in such a brutal manner.
 We therefore stand in solidarity with all those who experienced police violence and repression at the FU on May 7.